helgoboss/helgobox/doc/user-guide.md

 should affect ENV 1 and LFO 1 only.

-#### Step 4: Understand "Bank" and "Program"
+#### Step 4: Understand "Parameter" and "Bank"

-In the previous step, we have set "Bank" to "Parameter 1".
+In the previous step, we have set "Parameter" to "Parameter 1".
 It's important to understand that we are talking about ReaLearn's own VST parameters.
 Each ReaLearn instance has 100 free parameters, which don't do anything by default.
 One easy way to make them visible is by pressing the "UI" button at the top right of the FX window to switch to the parameter view: